-In this episode, we take a big-picture look at employee voice: why it matters now and what we need to do to strengthen it.
-As workplaces grapple with unprecedented change, what role should voice play in helping us to navigate the present and future challenges posed by the coronavirus (COVID-19) pandemic?
+In this episode of the Acas Podcast, we take a big-picture look at employee voice – why it matters now and what we need to do to strengthen it.

 - what good voice really looks like

 - what mechanisms workplaces need to harness it